insideout10/wordlift-docs/docs/getting-started.rst

 Activation
 __________

-To activate the plugin you will need a `WordLift Key <key-concepts.html#WordLift_Key>`_.
+To activate the plugin you will need a `WordLift key <key-concepts.html#wordLift_key>`_.
 You might receive this key from us or from an automatic email system righ after subscribing to the service from the WordLift_ website (*coming up*).

 From the WordPress administration menu, click on *Plugins* / *Installed Plugins*.
 Then click on *Settings* on the WordLift plugin.